Export data to Microsoft SQL Server 2015

-It is assumed, that you have access to the database and can manage it.
-First of all, create a table in a database.
-Select any existing user database or create a new one.
+It is assumed that you have access to the database and can manage it.
+First of all, create a database table.
+Select an existing user database or create a new one.
 The simplest way is to use the SQL Server Management Studio for Microsoft SQL Server.
-This software In this example, we created a table called "PBX_LOG_DATA" in the test database "Test".
+In this example, we created a table called "PBX_LOG_DATA" in the "Test" database.
 The corresponding SQL script is shown below.

-Note that 4 columns have been added to the table, for all variables from the parser.
+Note that four columns have been added to the table, for all variables from the parser.
 You can add more columns if you want or use tables with your structure.

 Note: You should specify unique columns names.
-Names which are reserved words of ANSI92 SQL cannot be used.
+You cannot use names, which are reserved words of the ANSI92 SQL standard.

 Fig.2.
 MS SQL export.
 The new user.

-By default, the user has been assigned the "public" role only.
-Access should be granted for this role for writing to our table (Fig.3).
+By default, the user belongs to the "public" role only.
+Therefore you should grant "write" access rights to the test table for the "public" role (Fig.3).
 Or execute the corresponding SQL script.

 GRANT SELECT,INSERT ON [dbo].[PBX_LOG_DATA] TO your_user_name

-The "ODBC database" plug-in uses an ODBC alias for accessing the SQL Server 2014 database.
-This can be configured using the "ODBC data source administrator” control panel applet.
-You can find this applet in the "Control panel", under "Administration" group in Windows.
+The "ODBC database" plugin uses an ODBC alias for accessing the SQL Server 2014 database.
+You can create and configure the ODBC alias using the "ODBC data source administrator" control panel.
+You can find this applet in the "Control panel" under the "Administration" group.
 Once you have located this group, click the "Setup" button on the "Connection" tab (Fig.11 pos. #3 ).
-In the "ODBC data source administrator" you should create a user or system ODBC alias.
-System ODBC aliases (select the tab at the pos. #1 on Fig.4) are used with a service mode of the logger.
-We will add a new user alias.
+In the "ODBC data source administrator," you should create a user or system ODBC alias.
+System ODBC aliases (select the tab at the pos. #1 on Fig.4) can be used in the service mode.
+We will add a new user alias that is available for the current user only.
 You can do this by clicking the "Add" button (pos. #2 on Fig.4).

 Fig.4.
 MS SQL 2014 export.
 ODBC data source administrator

-A configuration wizard window will appear (Fig.5).
-On the first page you should select an SQL server driver (pos. #1 on Fig.5) and click "Next" button.
-If the drivers list does not contain the SQL Server driver, then you should install Microsoft SQL Server client applications from the same CD, as Microsoft SQL Server 2014.
+The configuration wizard window will appear (Fig.5).
+On the first page, you should select an SQL server driver (pos. #1 on Fig.5) and click the "Next" button.
+If the drivers' list does not contain the SQL Server driver, you should install Microsoft SQL Server client applications from the SQL Server installation package or CD.

 Fig.5.
 The SQL Server alias setup.
 Step #1.

-On the next page (Fig.6), specify an ODBC alias name (MSSQL-TEST in our case), a small text description and select your SQL server from the drop-down list.
-If a server does not exist in the list, then check that the server has been started and it is available over a network.
+On the next page (Fig.6), specify an ODBC alias name (MSSQL-TEST in our case), a short text description, and select your SQL server from the drop-down list.
+If a server does not exist in the list, then check that the server has been started, and it is available over a network.
 After filling out all the options, click the "Next" button.